 Method two – add a new Gmail label

 The second way to add a label on a computer is to look all the way at the bottom of the label list in the left column.
 You should see one that says +Create New Label.

 Click +Create New Label.
 The same box will pop up that you saw in the first method.
 Type the name of your desired label in the top one.
 Then choose a label from the list as the one you’d like your new one to be listed under.

-How to create labels in Gmail on mobile devices
+How to create labels in Gmail on Apple mobile devices

-To create a Label in the Gmail app on a mobile device, click the hamburger (menu) icon at the top.
+To create a Label in the Gmail app on an Apple mobile device, click the hamburger (menu) icon at the top.
 Scroll down to the Labels section.
 Below the current labels you’ll see + Create New.
 Tap that and type in the name you want for the new label.